-Currently, Oklahoma City has a population of approximately 644,000.
+Currently, Oklahoma City has a fairly large population that is more than twice the number of residents during Ellison’s day.
 The Ralph Ellison Library is located northeast of central Oklahoma City.

-The Ralph Ellison Library is the second stop on our Oklahoma Trail!
+The Ralph Ellison Library is the second stop on our Oklahoma Author Adventures Trail.